AnuroopGKRishna/terraform-wordpress/README.md

 Where  interviewanruoop.yml is dynamicaly created while creating resources using terraform

 # Note
-Uses dynamic inventory and uses key authentication to login to resources,so place the key (private key-pem) under the folder
+Uses dynamic inventory  key authentication to login to resources,so place the key (private key-pem) under the folder

 deploy-ansible/